Watch the video:

-So this week I’ve got a rather controversial listening tip for you as you can tell from the title –”Why I hate the world’s favourite TV series”.
+So I’ve got a rather controversial listening tip for you as you can tell from the title –”Why I hate the world’s favourite TV series”.
 I’m referring of course to Friends which many people regard as, if not the greatest series ever, at least the greatest Sitcom ever.

 I’m not such a big fan.
 It’s a bit like TED talks.
 Everyone says “you must listen to TED talks” as if they were the solution to all your listening problems.
 As if there were something special about them that makes them solve your listening issues.